mrWheel/KIM_TapeDevice/README.md

-# KIM Solid State Tape Recorder
+# digital Tape Recorder

-A solid state tape recorder for the (micro)KIM-1
+A Solid State Digital Tape Recorder for the KIM-1 and microKIM

 More info: